accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Revenant-Best-Support.md

 ---
 author: Hysvear.7386
 editor: berdandy
-title: Accessibility WIP - Revenant Best Support
+title: Revenant - Support
 tags: revenant support herald hsac
 spec: herald
+tagline: Hardstuck Accessibility Challenge
 ---

 The "Herald of Life" build is a Revenant Elite spec build that provides.
 It pulses Alacrity, Healing, Regen, Protection, Fury, Might, and did I mention healing?
 It also provides CC options and it has quite a bit of toughness and about 25k health.